deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 LIFO (Last In First Out)
 ---
 Let's remember one thing about the stack.
-The stack is a data structure that accepts data in a last in first out format.
+The stack is a data structure that accepts data in a "last in first out" format.
 This means the first piece of data pushed onto the stack, will be the last item to be popped off the stack, or executed.
-Knowing this, we will need to push our parameters on the stack, in reverse order.
+Knowing this, we will need to push our parameters on the stack in reverse order.
 Having said this, we will need to manipulate our file descriptor first.

 Generating the File Descriptor
 ---
 Although we will need to push our parameters on the stack in reverse order, we will start by generating the file descriptor.

 From the observations above- it seems that our file descriptor is the value __`0x00000088`__.
 Knowing this, we will create a piece of shellcode to reflect this.
-Here are the instructions, using [nasm_shell](https://github.com/fishstiqz/nasmshell):
+Here are the instructions generated, using [nasm_shell](https://github.com/fishstiqz/nasmshell):

 ```console
 nasm > xor ecx, ecx